 It's worth noting that Samsung's latest Galaxy S25 Ultra uses an upgraded version of the older "M13" panel, so it's likely that the iPhone 17 and iPhone 17 Air will have superior displays in some areas.

-Last week, the iPhone 17 Air was revealed by Jon Prosser's YouTube channel Front Page Tech with a thickness of just 5.5mm at its thinnest point; a completely new camera bar design on the back of the device, in which a single rear camera is located on the left and the right has a microphone and LED flash.
+Last week, the iPhone 17 Air was revealed by Jon Prosser's YouTube channel Front Page Tech with a thickness of just 5.5mm at its thinnest point; a completely new camera bar design on the back of the device, in which a single rear camera is located on the left and the right side has a microphone and LED flash.

-In addition, according to a recent report by analyst Ming Chi Kuo, the C1 modem is not the only self-developed chip that Apple will equip for the newly launched iPhone 16e, the entire iPhone 17 series launched next fall will use Apple's new Wi-Fi chip.
+In addition, according to a recent report by analyst Ming Chi Kuo, the C1 modem is not the only self-developed chip that Apple has equipped for the newly launched iPhone 16e, the entire iPhone 17 series launched next fall will use Apple's new Wi-Fi chip.
 It will replace the Broadcom Wi-Fi chip that Apple is currently using.

 Apple is expected to announce the iPhone 17 series in September, including the iPhone 17, iPhone 17 Pro, iPhone 17 Pro Max, and iPhone 17 Air.
 From now until the launch date, there will certainly be more leaked information about these new iPhone models.